Postnl-Production/dynamodb-table-actions/README.md

 # dynamodb-table-actions
 GitHub Action to support DynamoDB operations on tables.

-NOTE This code is pre-alpha and the parameters and output is bound to change!
+NOTE This code is pre-alpha and the parameters and output are bound to change!

 ## Requirements
 This action assumes you to have AWS Credentials prepared in your workflow.